marekmosiewicz/adempiere-meta/README.md

 Currently it fetches ADempiere, ADempiere Vue and ADempiere gRPC server from github.
 Builds it and provides result to "home" directory in project structure.

 ## How to use it
-To build project (you need to have Node.js installed).
+To build project (you need to have Node.js installed for building adempiere-vue module).
 ``` bash
 ./gradlew
 ```